Primary and Secondary Education

 Toll Free: 1-866-880-5722

-As of April 1, 2009, Alberta’s 11 provincial health authorities have joined together to form Alberta Health Services (AHS).
+As of April 1, 2009, Alberta’s 11 provincial health authorities joined together to form Alberta Health Services (AHS).
 Within the GROWTH Alberta region, AHS provides rural primary healthcare services for the many stages of life in a variety of settings.

 Prior to 2009, health services in the GROWTH Alberta region were provided by the Aspen Regional Health Authority.
 For many years, the region has been known for its extremely high standard of patient care, as evidenced by the following measures from the 2002-2005 Aspen Regional Health Authority Business Plan.